HuiGong-dev/blog_source/content/posts/how-to-build-personal-blog-with-GitHub-Pages-and-Hugo.md

 hugo version
 ```

-the hugo version should show up if the installation is successful.
+The Hugo version should show up if the installation is successful.

 ### Create your site